-2.13.1 In Oakamoor, the proportion of affordable housing that developers could consider building is constant at all tariffs on greenfield sites (50%).
-Mill Conversions and brownfield sites are not available at this location.
+2.13.1 In Oakamoor, the proportion of affordable housing that developers could consider building is constant at all tariffs on brownfield and greenfield sites.
+Mill Conversions are not available at this location.

 2.14 Upper Tean

 2.14.1 In this settlement, affordable housing development is currently undeliverable on brownfield sites.
 Further, as there are no Mill Conversion sites available for development, greenfield sites are the only option that can be considered for affordable housing in this area.
 Here, the proportion of affordable housing that developers could consider building is around 30%, if all tariffs are charged, and around 35% if only the leisure charge applies.
 Similar to the situation in Alton, of all the charges, the education tariff significantly reduces the deliverability of affordable housing, followed by public art.